shihab-2021/shihab-2021/README.md

 ### 👨‍💻 **_About Me_**

 Hi!
-I am Shihab, a **_Fullstack Developer_** specializing in web development I have extensive experience in creating websites using HTML, CSS, JavaScript, React.js, Bootstrap, Tailwind, and the MERN stack, having completed numerous projects I am highly adaptable to innovative technologies and new programming features Additionally, I possess knowledge in C, C++, Java, and Python, along with a solid understanding of Object-Oriented Programming, Data Structures, Algorithms, and database management systems, with experience in both MongoDB and MySQL.
+I’m Shihab, a Fullstack Developer specializing in web development.
+I have strong expertise in React.js, Next.js, TypeScript, JavaScript, Node.js, and the MERN stack, with hands-on experience in building dynamic, full-featured web applications.
+I’m proficient in HTML, CSS, Tailwind CSS, shadcn/ui, and Bootstrap, and I work confidently with databases like MongoDB and PostgreSQL using Mongoose and Prisma.
+I’m also familiar with Firebase and NextAuth.js.
+Alongside my technical skills, I bring strong communication, problem-solving, and adaptability to every project I work on.

 - 🌱 Currently working on: Developing my skills
 - 🚀 Exploring: Typescript, Redux